thospel/Go-CountLiberties/README.md

     If all sides are larger than 3, any side is `2 (mod 3)` and the other side isn't a multiple of 3 then put a connecting bar along the `2 (mod 3)` side and have tines at distance 3 except for once at distance 2.

 Since running the program for all heights up to 24 agrees with these formulas this actually **proves** them for `m ≤ 24` and `m ≤ n` (remember that the program **proves** its result for a given board height for **all** widths).
-Don't forget to give the `--paranoid` option to have a real proof that can't be confused by a hash collision.
+Don't forget to give the `--paranoid` option to have a real proof that can't be confused by a hash collision (it of course never discovers a hash collision, the chances of that were always negligible).

 ## Hypothesis